Get help affording groceries each month.

 Here at MFBN, we can provide information on SNAP and current eligibility guidelines, what to expect for the application process and how to resolve issues with your case.
 We can also provide information on other forms of assistance that you may qualify for or programs located in your area.

-To speak with us about your questions, schedule a phone call with MFBN’s Benefits Access Coordinator.
+To speak with us about your questions, please call MFBN’s Benefits Access Coordinator:

 Or, you can get more information in these ways: